Mboalab/Outreachy_May_2023-August_2023-Internships/Create a platform to link-up medical facilities globally/Applicants/Bilikis Sulaimon/Advanced Task/User Research.md

 **Occupation**: Attending Physician

 **Goal**: She wants to be able get adequate information about hospitals around her and facilities that are not available in her hospital.
-**Frustration**:“I send my patient to a particular hospital to be treated based on the information I get off the internet but patients come back with complains of untrue information feedback and this makes feel unproffessional”
+**Frustration**:“I send my patient to a particular hospital to be treated based on the information I get off the internet but patients come back with complaints of untrue information feedback and this makes feel unproffessional”

 **Name**: Benson Bello